 How Much is my Case Worth?

 How much is my case worth?
-It’s a question we hear a lot after an injury.
+It’s a question we hear a lot after an injury and the average personal injury settlement amount is $62,000.
+However, there are many factors that go into determining how much as case is worth.
 When your personal injury lawyer needs to determine the value of a case, he or she will ask several questions about your case.

 What was the cost of your medical treatment?